Please contact us at support@SoundandStoneAlchemy.com if you cannot find an answer to your question.

 Many participants are attending a sound bath for the first time, so you will be in very good company.

 Wear comfortable clothing.
 Zero-gravity chairs, and yoga mats are available, as well as throw blankets for comfort.
-Feel free to bring a pillow or any other items such as an eye mask to help you feel comfortable in the chair on on the mat.
-Some people like to bring an eye mask or maybe a bolster pillow for under the knees.
+Feel free to bring a pillow or any other items such as an eye mask to help you feel comfortable in the chair on the mat.
 You’re also welcome to bring a journal if you want to reflect after the session.

 Please be prepared to arrive 10-15 minutes early so you have time to settle in and get comfortable.
 Sessions begin promptly to maintain a calm and grounded environment for all participants.